dunglas/frankenphp/docs/config.md

 {
 	frankenphp {
 		num_threads <num_threads> # Sets the number of PHP threads to start.
 Default: 2x the number of available CPUs. max_threads <num_threads> # Limits the number of additional PHP threads that can be started at runtime.
-Default: 2x the number of num_threads. worker {
+Default: num_threads (no scaling). worker {
 			file <path> # Sets the path to the worker script. num <num> # Sets the number of PHP threads to start, defaults to 2x the number of available CPUs.